Master's Program Welcome Letter

 Thank you for considering West Virginia University's Carruth Center for Psychological and Psychiatric Services (CCPPS) as your placement site for practicum/internship.
 We offer several different training opportunities for master-level students.

 These opportunities may include, but are not limited to, working with mandated students who have received drug and alcohol citations, providing individual and group counseling for college students who present with a variety of concerns, as well as outreach, consultation and case management services.
 Each of these opportunities is offered in the context of a developmental model of supervision and training that tailors training experiences to a practicum/intern’s changing levels of competence, as regularly assessed by supervisors.

 Before you begin exploring this site for the training opportunities we provide for Master level students, I would like to take a second to highlight some of the overall strengths of our training program:

-Please feel free to contact me with any questions that may come up as you explore our site.
-And whether you decide to apply or not, we wish you the best in finding a placement site for your practicum/internship experience.
+Please feel free to contact our practicum coordinator, Layne Hitchcock, or myself with any questions that may come up as you explore our site.
+Whether you decide to apply or not, we wish you the best in finding a placement site for your practicum/internship experience.

 The Carruth Center for Psychological and Psychiatric Services